List of mayors of Merri-bek

 This is a list of the mayors of the City of Merri-bek (known as the City of Moreland until September 2022), a local government area in Melbourne, Victoria, Australia, which was formed in 1994 by the amalgamation of the City of Brunswick, City of Coburg, and the southern part of the City of Broadmeadows.

-The current mayor is Helen Davidson, who was voted into the position by councillors on 20 November 2024.
+The current mayor is Nat Abboud, who was voted into the position by councillors on 19 November 2025.